Cog-Creators/Red-DiscordBot/docs/cog_guides/downloader.rst

 Install community cogs made by Cog Creators.

-Community cogs, also called third party cogs, are not included in the default Red install.
+Community cogs, also called third party cogs, are not included in the default Blue install.

 Community cogs come in repositories.
 Repos are a group of cogs you can install.
 You always need to add the creator's repository